thefoxboxman/Jenelles-Photos-2022/README-Project.md

 https://jenelles-photos-2022-studio.netlify.app/

 **Sign in with Github**
 Note!!
 Browser not accepting 3rd party cookies issue stops log in.
-Use Safari
+Use Safari instead

 ## Frontend using Svelte Kit:
 Frontend "Web App" is everything else except the "Studio" folder.